Formula for (Digital) Change

 • R = Resistance,

 dD, dV, dF, and dL are multipliers; because of that, if a particular factor is missing or low, then the product will be low, and the resistance to change will be stronger.
-The idea is that if you are seeking some significant, system-wide change, several core elements need attention.
+The idea is that if you seek some significant, system-wide change, several core elements need attention.

 We need a critical mass of the organization to:

 1. Being disrupted (dD) by how things can be done digitally (concerning the current state).
-This often doesn’t come until some force from outside the organization creates a crisis for the organization.
+This often doesn’t come until some force from outside the organization creates a crisis.

-1. What digital competencies and capabilities need to be developed or strengthened for people to function in the changed situation?
+1. What digital competencies and capabilities must be developed or strengthened for people to function in the changed situation?
 People don’t like to feel incompetent, and change often creates that feeling.

-2. People are often hesitant to accept and implement the change because they fear losing friends and colleagues in opposition.
+2. People often hesitate to accept and implement the change because they fear losing friends and colleagues in opposition.

 3. Having the needed resources to make the change.

-4. Beginning to create an alignment of structures, processes, and practices in harmony with the new way.
+4. Beginning to align structures, processes, and practices harmoniously with the new way.

 4. Digital Leadership could be a digital agency, consultant, mentor/coach, or other measures.
 It is most often an outside set of eyes.

 Resistance (R) is likely to be present in all change efforts.
-The combined weight of the disruption, digital vision, first steps, and digital leadership needs to overcome that resistance.
+The combined weight of the disruption, digital vision, first steps, and digital leadership must overcome that resistance.
 That means if any of those elements (dD, dV, dF, dL) is “0”, the change will not be possible.

 References: